Regions: Southeast Asia, East Africa, Southern Africa, Latin America

 Recommended Right Now

 Cambodia offers much more these days beyond simply a visit to the temples of Angkor Wat.
 New resorts have emerged such as Phum Baitang which allows guests to explore the UNESCO site in Siem Reap (along with local villages, national parks and French colonial architecture) and then return to the quiet sanctuary of the resort, surrounded by its own rice paddies and luscious gardens.
 Additionally, you may now add on an island resort such as Song Saa Private Island, where you can walk among rainforest, watch dazzling reef fish swim under your own villa or see rare hornbills land on your balcony.
-Six Senses Krabey Island will open in 2017 as Cambodia’s newest luxury island resort with just 40 pool villas set around the naturally landscaped 30-acre island.
+Six Senses Krabey Island is another luxury island resort with just 40 pool villas set around the naturally landscaped 30-acre island.
+With its two unique restaurants, expansive Spa and activities including water sports, fishing, snorkeling, speedboat excursions to neighboring islands, an organic farm visit with cooking classes and night sky observatory there is little reason to ever want to leave.
+However for a last bit of jungle fun before returning home from Cambodia, I highly recommend a stay at Bill Bensley designed Shinta Mani Wild.
+The resort consists of just 15 luxury tents within the pristine river valley of Cambodia’s Cardamom Forest.
+The entry to the luxury jungle retreat itself is incredible via zip line over forests and a raging waterfall (straight into the bar).
+But the adventure does not stop there, as you spend your days within the forest hiking, kayaking, mountain biking or accompanying the anti-poaching rangers from Wildlife Alliance who make a difference every day defending these beautiful forests and their wildlife.

 Four Seasons Tented Camp, Golden Triangle – Thailand